It won’t be long now before we see this year’s Dancing on Ice line-up take to the ice rink.

-So, as we for the new series to start, let’s get acquainted with the 2021 contestants.
+As the new series kicks off, let’s get acquainted with this year’s Dancing on Ice contestants.

 Actor and comedian Rufus Hound was confirmed as the 12th contestant for Dancing on Ice, completing the line-up for the 2021 series.